City-of-Helsinki/drupal-helfi-platform/documentation/automatic-updates.md

 Installing Drupal from scratch (with existing configuration) can take a really long time, especially for more complex sites.

-We speed things up by creating a “reference” database dump and install Drupal using that dump.
+We speed things up by creating a “reference” database dump and install Drupal from that dump.
 The database dump is created by [.github/actions/artifact.yml.dist](/.github/workflows/artifact.yml) Action and stored as workflow artifact using [actions/upload-artifact](https://github.com/actions/upload-artifact).

 The database dump is also used by all our automated tests.